sabarisrinivas-venkatesan/botnet/README.md

 ## Disclaimer

 This code is written only for educational and research purposes and is not inteded to be used for attacking any websites,servers or projects.
+The developer does not condone any security attack on Unauthorised systems and cannot be held liable for any damages whatsoever.

 ## License